HomeAll Buyer GuidesBest AI Tools for Engineering and Technical Hiring (2026)

 Candidates should understand what is collected, why, and how it is used.

-• Audit ready artifacts
+• Audit-ready artifacts

 You should be able to export transcripts, scorecards, rubric versions, and decision logs.